HaloZero/FEWD_Curriculum_24/Week_06_Multiple_Screens/11_Intro_Responsive/lessonGuide.md

 For the second boxing exercise, have the students open the main css for the first exercise and place a comment at the bottom (something like, /*overwriting CSS for new layout goes here*/).
 Below this line, have them add CSS that will make their original page look like the Boxing_2_IMG file.

 ###3.
 Box layout 1 media queries

+Teach the media query syntax using the slides.
+Students will figure this out from the information they have.

 <table>
   <tr>